About the project

 Have your say

-Let us know if you think this draft concept design is on the right track and share your comments before Wednesday 20 July 2022.
+Our community shared their feedback on the draft concept design between late-June and 20 July 2022.
 Your feedback will help us develop the final concept design for the new playground.

 Take our survey

-We aim to remove these small red maple trees when constructuon of the playground starts in the 2022–23 financial year.
+We aim to remove these small red maple trees when construction of the playground starts in the 2022–23 financial year.

-We also plan to replace these trees and plant extra trees after contruction of the playground is finished.
+We also plan to replace these trees and plant extra trees after construction of the playground is finished.
 This will happen during the tree planting season, which runs from May to September.